abdulcelil/parallel-components/README.md

 The library is licensed under the GNU Affero Public License version 3, which is a copyleft license that requires all modifications and derivative works to be licensed under the same license.

-This is a C++ source code implementing a thread container library.
+The C++ source code implementing a thread container library.
 The library allows users to define components and link them together to form a processing pipeline.
 Each component can receive inputs from one or more upstream components and produce outputs to one or more downstream components.

 The code defines a class template Node that represents a processing component.
 A Node object is created by providing a function object that defines the processing logic for the component.
 The function object takes one or more arguments of a specific type and returns a value of a specific type.